sohwkjames/govt_grant_restful_api/README.md

 `$ python simulate.py`

-6. After server is started, the API can be called using the path http://localhost:5000/.
+6. The API can be called using the path http://localhost:5000/.

 ### Endpoints